 Marc Lowell and David LaFranchise of House History Ottawa are exploring the roots of the old houses from Ottawa for many years now.
 With this, they have been kind to impart some of the information to us from the years of their discoveries.

-In this article, we will focus on five houses that have a unique story to tell and the variety of structural designs that people are seeing over the years.
+In this article, we will focus on five houses that have a unique story to tell and the variety of structural designs that people see over the years.

 The house, which was built in the early 1900s, has encountered a lot of renovations over the years.
 Major repairs have been reported, but the dates of the renovations have not been recorded.